 - Three letters of recommendation from individuals familiar with your academic and/or professional potential

 - A personal statement of no more than 2-4 double-spaced pages that speaks to your passion for the field of urban education policy

 - Official Graduate Record Examination (GRE) scores.
 The Brown University Institution Code is 3094

 - The non-refundable application fee*

 Students seeking federal loans need to apply through the Federal Student Aid website.
-Applications will become available on October 1, 2017.
+Applications will become available in October 2018.

 *Application fee is waived for Teach for America, City Year, and AmeriCorps affiliated applicants.

 Further information on Brown Graduate School admission components and process can be found here.

 Tuition and financial aid information can be found here.

 Application information for the Urban Education Fellowship can be found here.